-The settings in the Email AutoFile process control how the automatic filing of email from Outlook is managed.
+The settings in the Email AutoFile control how the automatic filing of email from Outlook is managed.
 The Exclusions also allows your practice to block emails that are sent from specific email addresses or domains from being filed automatically.
 These settings can only be managed by an FYI administrator, or a user in a User Group that has Permissions enabled for Automations.

 Editing the Email AutoFile